ii-research-yu/ii-research-yu.github.io/pages/research.md

 description: Hai-Tao Yu's research
 ---

-**I'd like to recruit passionate PhD candidates who are interested in the following research topics.
+**I'd like to recruit passionate master or PhD candidates who are interested in the following research topics.
 Please contact me!**

 I'd like to abstract my research as **Information Intelligence**, namely retrieving relevant information from large volumes of raw data and transforming them into useful knowledge and actionable intelligence.
 Here, the **raw data** can be text/image on the web, search log, collection of documents, data observed by robots, collection of recorded user behaviors, etc.